SpectrumQT/WWMI-TOOLS/README.md

 ## Known Issues

-- Blurry edges on modded model during fast movement (fix: disable DLSS or FSR)
-- Glitch with duplicate modded objects on screen (merged skeleton limitation)
+- Glitch with duplicate modded objects on screen (Merged Skeleton hard limitation, won't be fixed)

 ## Disclaimers

-- **Alpha-1 Warning** — WWMI is in early alpha testing phase, so you can expect all kinds of issues.
-Also, please keep in mind that WWMI feature set and formats are not set in stone and may be subject to change.
+- **Alpha-2 Warning** — WWMI is in second alpha testing phase.
+Feature set and formats are more or less set in stone, but you still can expect some issues here and there.

 ## Features